NeotomaDB/neotoma2/cran-comments.md

 ## Remarks for Upgrade 1.0.3

-Added JOSS Article PDF and fixed small errors in the API calls.
+Fixed errors in the API calls.

+Fixed filter function for collection units and datasets.

+Updated plotLeaflet to not add provider tiles.

+Removed mapview to avoid `sp` conflicts.

+Updated README to reflect milestones with JOSS.